hankertrix/SgSL-Sign-Bank/README.md

 the cheat sheet had grown to be more comprehensive than even the [SgSL Sign Bank] maintained by Nanyang Technological University (NTU) and The Singapore Association for the Deaf (SADeaf).
-Moving the cheat sheet into a separate repository will make it easier to maintain and for people to contribute.
+Moving the cheat sheet into a separate repository will make it easier to maintain, and easier for people to contribute.
+Hence, this sign bank for SgSL was born.

-## References
+## Sources and references

 - [SgSL Sign Bank]
 - [Lifeprint](https://lifeprint.com/)